 In the case of aggravated assault, you do not need to intend to actually wound, maim, or endanger the life of the complainant.
 Instead, there only needs to be the intention to commit bodily harm or the foreseeability of bodily harm stemming from your actions.

 For the most part, an assault only occurs when there is a lack of consent.
 There are, however, also limits to what one can consent to, and it is dependent on the circumstances.
 As a general rule, you cannot consent to aggravated assault (i.e. intentional serious bodily harm), even if you consent to a fight.
 That being said, the distinction between what can and cannot be consented to can become complex.
 An aggravated assault lawyer is in the best position to explain this area to you based on your situation.

 How much is bail for aggravated assault?

 When you are arrested, officers must tell you of your right to counsel.
 This right allows you to speak to and retain an aggravated assault lawyer following arrest.
 It is always a good idea to exercise this right and obtain legal advice before speaking to police.

 Due to the serious nature of aggravated assault, you will likely be held in custody pending a bail hearing.
 You will be brought in front of a judicial official within 24 hours of your arrest.
-Not only will a lawyer tell you what to do and what not to do when interacting with police, they can also start working on your release if you are being held in custody.
+Not only will a criminal lawyer in Brampton tell you what to do and what not to do when interacting with police, they can also start working on your release if you are being held in custody.

 A lawyer can speak to the Crown about what is required to secure your release and can propose a bail plan.
 The plan often involves one or more people called “sureties.”
 A surety is someone you know who agrees to take responsibility for your release into the community.
 They pledge to pay a certain amount of money if you do not follow your conditions of release.
 Being a surety is a huge responsibility, and a lawyer can explain their role and adequately prepare them for court.